MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     GO
 6. Use the **&#9655; Run** button to run the SQL script
 7. Then, in the **Explorer** pane, expand **Schemas** > **rls** > **Functions**, and verify that the function has been created.
-8. Confirm that you're logged as a user other than yourself by running the following T-SQL.
+8. Log in to Fabric as the user you replaced **testuser1&#64;testdomain&#46;com** with in the Sales table `INSERT`statement from step 2.
+Confirm that you're logged in as that user by running the following T-SQL.

     ```tsql
     SELECT USER_NAME();